internetarchive/mediawiki-extension-archive-leaf/README.md

 ### Common.css (optional)

-To improve page rendering, add the following to the `MediaWiki:Common.css` page on the wiki:
+To improve page rendering, add the following CSS to the `MediaWiki:Common.css` page on the wiki:

 ```css
 .mw-jump {